The ornate Hospital de Sant Pau is a grand old hospital.

 Hospital San Pau Opening Hours

-How to Get to Hospital de Sant Pau
+How to Get to El Hospital de Sant Pau

 The address is Carrer de Sant Antoni Maria Claret, 167.

-While it isn’t one of the city’s best neighbourhoods to stay for tourists the Guinardò neighbourhood is served by a fairly convenient metro station from the centre: Sant Pau – Dos de Maig (blue line L5).
+While it isn’t one of the city’s best neighbourhoods to stay for tourists, the Guinardò neighbourhood is served by a fairly convenient Barcelona metro station from the centre: Sant Pau – Dos de Maig (blue line L5).

-Due to its proximity to the city’s most popular attraction (the Sagrada Familia) most people simply take the 10 minute walk from there.
-Combining visits to these two titans in the same day is recommended.
+Due to its proximity to the city’s most popular attraction (the Sagrada Familia), most people simply take the 10-minute walk from there.
+Combining visits to these two titans on the same day is recommended.

 Numbers 19 and 47 pass through the city’s centre: Plaça Catalunya.

-Yes, it’s always possible I may have missed something in this article.
+Yes, it’s always possible I may have missed something about this top art nouveau site.

-So tell me – what else do you need to know about visiting this amazing hospital, and how else can I help you along your way in my adopted home?
+So tell me – what else do you need to know about visiting the Hospital de Sant Pau?
+And how else can I help you along your way in my adopted home?